 This is an unfinished, not ready for publishing, total mess that I stuck aside back spring when the hunt appeared to finally be coming to fruition, apparently setting it to auto-publish last week.
-How could I have known then that I would manage to cross paths with one of the biggest international scandals of our time between then and now?
-But at this point I’ll leave this mess up.
-Fuck it.
+How could I have known then——You freak of nature mother, why did you bury my Umbilical Cord ?

 Why did my mother bury my umbilical cord?